 “In other words, the party who deems the contract violated may consider it resolved or rescinded, and act accordingly, without previous court action, but it proceeds at its own risk.
 For it is only the final judgment of the corresponding court that will conclusively and finally settle whether the action taken was or was not correct in law.
 But the law definitely does not require that the contracting party who believes itself injured must first file suit and wait for a judgment before taking extrajudicial steps to protect its interest.
 Otherwise, the party injured by the other’s breach will have to passively sit and watch its damages accumulate during the pendency of the suit until the final judgment of rescission is rendered when the law itself requires that he should exercise due diligence to minimize its own damages (Civil Code, Article 2203).”
 (Emphasis supplied.)

-Send demand letter and afterwards a notice of rescission – A demand letter should first be sent in order to place the other party in default.
+- Send demand letter and afterwards a notice of rescission – A demand letter should first be sent in order to make put the other party in default.
 Subsequently, a notice of rescission should be sent to the guilty party as the same is required by law.

 Reyes v.
 Tuparan

 G.R.
 No. 188064, 01 June 2011